sabah-naveed/sabah-naveed/README.md

 <h3 align="center">An student, developer, and designer.</h3>

 - 🔭 I’m currently working on **NJ Connect**

+- 🎓 I'm persuing a BS in Computer Science @ Stevens Institute of Technology (Expected Graduation: Dec 2024)

 - 👀 I'm interested in UX, AI, and robotics!